-Step one in the claims process is to consult with an experienced NY truck accident lawyer.
+Step one in the claims process is to consult with an experienced Bronx truck accident lawyer.
 In a collision involving a large truck, there are multiple possible defendants.
 While legal representation is valuable in any type of motor vehicle accident case, it is imperative in commercial truck accident cases.

 At the Law Office of Evan W. Kohn, our goal is to reach a pre-trial settlement, but if this is not possible, we are prepared to litigate your case in court.

 There are many moving pieces and potential at-fault parties in a truck accident case, and larger trucking companies have the money and legal representation to all but make your injury claim disappear if you don’t have skilled legal counsel by your side.